kerosiinikone/simple-text-crdt/README.md

 # simple-text-crdt

 While learning Rust; some implementation choices and paper logic translation done with the help of Gemini 2.5.
+Early on I decided on using an extensive amount of reference counted RefCells to store nodes and refer to them in the recursion.
+Later on this approach proved to be quite annoying to deal with.

 ### Some notes for myself